Bhumibol Adulyadej: 2008 crisis

-2013–2014 crisis
+2013–2014 crisis and coup

-After Prayut Chan-o-cha, Commander of the Royal Thai Army launched a coup d'état, the 12th since the country's first coup in 1932, against the caretaker government, following six months of political crisis.
+On 22 May 2014, Prayut Chan-o-cha, Commander of the Royal Thai Army launched a coup d'état, the 12th since the country's first coup in 1932, against the caretaker government, following six months of political crisis.
 On 24 May 2014, the National Council for Peace and Order (NCPO) said Bhumibol had acknowledged the coup, but stopped short of describing the response as an endorsement.
-However, on 26 May 2014 Bhumibol formally appointed General Prayut to run the country.
-In Thailand the monarchy is highly respected and royal endorsement was seen as legitimation of the takeover.
+However, two days later, he formally appointed General Prayut to run the country.
+In Thailand the monarchy is highly respected and royal endorsement was seen as a legitimization of the takeover.

-Paul Chambers said that the military is the only institution that can sustain the power of Bhumibol monarch, and Bhumibol gave legitimacy to the military and blessing each of the coups.
-Past two coups showed relationship between the military and the monarch.
-Serhat Uenaldi said that Bhumibol helped kill off democracy since last 2006 coup by endorsed a military coup against the popular Prime Minister Thaksin Shinawatra.
+Paul Chambers, writing in The New York Times, said that the military was the only institution that could sustain the power of the monarchy, and that the most recent two coups showed a relationship between the military and the monarch as Bhumibol gave an endorsement to each of them.